small traveling italian red green and white logo

 The Best things to do in Agrigento

-- Relax at some of the nearby beaches or take an excursion of the Scala Dei Turchi with turquoise waters.
-All you need is your swimming costume, sun location, sunglasses and a towel.
+• You can also head to the nearby beaches or take an excursion to Scala dei Turchi all you need is a swimming costume, sun lotion, sunnies, and a towel.

-- Visit the Church of Santa Maria dei Greci.
-This a medieval church that was built on the site of an ancient Greek temple with a glass floor where you can see the remains of the temple.
+• The Church of Santa Maria dei Greci is a great one too.
+It's a medieval church that was built on the site of an ancient Greek temple, and there's a glass floor where you can still see the remains of the temple underneath.
+Really cool.

 Top 5 Hotels in Agrigento